 Ajax Load More is also in support for add-ons to extend and enhance the core functionality.
 On the normal conditions, however, the free version can totally meet your requirements.
 Therefore, there is no need for you to purchase the additional service unless you are interested in a certain function.

 To sum up, we have made a discussion on what infinite scroll is, how you can benefit from it, which type of website it fits for, and how to add it to your WordPress site with a plugin.
-After reading this tutorial, you must have had a clear idea about infinite scroll.
+Some best practice techniques should work together with infinite scroll so as to meet the higher expectations.
+Sticky navigation bar and traditional pagination can help you improve user experience.